 Damp surveys have almost become just one of the list of associated costs of buying a home.
 With that in mind, let’s look at damp survey costs across the UK.

 The pitfalls of damp survey costs

 This essentially puts a condition on the mortgage.
-The instruction being that a damp specialist must be engaged to assess the severity of the damp problem and quote for any remedial work and treatments required… before the mortgage will be granted.
+The instruction being that a damp specialist must be engaged.
+This is to assess the severity of the damp problem and quote for any remedial work and treatments required.
+This will be required before the mortgage application is accepted.

 How much does a damp survey cost?

-Overall though, based on a typical 3-bed terraced house or semi-detached house, the typical prices for a damp survey (depending on the level of it) should range between £150-£350, from a fully registered, accredited professional independent surveyor.
+Based on the average 3-bed terraced or semi-detached house, the typical prices for a damp survey should range between £150-£350, from a fully registered, independent damp surveyor.

-Although prices (as you would expect) are a little higher in London and the South East, the differences in costs aren’t as pronounced as for some other types of work.
-Indeed, even in London, you can find prices for damp surveys (perfectly adequate for virtually all situations) for £200-£220.
+As you would expect, prices are a little higher in London and the South East, but the differences in costs aren’t as pronounced as you might think.
+Even in London, you can find prices for damp surveys for £200-£220.

 With £150 probably at the lower limit of the expected price range, many companies offer special deals.
 For example, a damp and timber survey combined for £200-£250.

 Add-ons such as same-day or next-day reporting usually costs around £50.
 Similarly, you might see quotes of £30-£50 per ‘extra room’ beyond the usual three covered in standard damp survey costs.

 A local professional, CSRT qualified, but not independent might offer services for £50-£100, and of course then you have the ‘free’ options.